coste-v/kubernetes_infra_tutorial/Part4.md

 ### c.
 Implementing the ingress rules

 Now that we have our ingress controller installed, we can make an ingress resource.
-An ingress resource sits between the incoming trafic and your different services.
-Based on routes, it will redirect trafic on our stable service or our canary service.
+An ingress resource sits between the incoming traffic and your different services.
+Based on routes, it will redirect traffic on our stable service or our canary service.
 Let's have a look at the yml file to get a better understanding of how it works :

 ```yml
 # kubernetes_files/part4/13_ingress.yml